aitesting0/corona/README.md

 **Mac**

-Then type and press return on ' cd corona/COVID-19-Updates/Mac/ && ./covid19.sh GB
+For Mac copy and paste the following command into the  git bash terminal 'cd corona/COVID-19-Updates/Mac/ && ./covid19.sh GB

 **Windows**

-Then type and return on ' cd corona/COVID-19-Updates/Windows/ && ./covid19.sh GB
+For Windows copy and paste the following command into the git bash terminal ' cd corona/COVID-19-Updates/Windows/ && ./covid19.sh GB

 **Examples**
 - ./covid19 GB